-To avoid unnecessary risks, following Vagrant recommendations, I preferred to temporarily disable Hyper-V if you had enabled it, and forget about the battles of the hypervisors:
+To avoid unnecessary risks and for testin purposes, following Vagrant recommendations, I preferred to temporarily disable Hyper-V if you had enabled it, and forget about the battles of the hypervisors:

 2.Installing Windows Subsystem for Linux (WSL)